 Option Description [Auto select for upload] Select [ON] to mark pictures for upload as they are taken.
 Photos are uploaded in JPEG format at a size of 2 megapixels, even if other upload size and format options are selected with the camera.
 [Manually select for upload] Upload selected pictures.
 Transfer marking appears on the selected pictures.
-[Deselect all] Remove transfer marking from all pictures.
+[Deselect all] Cancel upload of all pictures currently selected for transfer.